jessicayung/machine-learning-nd/p5-capstone/README.md

 * `report.md`: The project report.
 * `2-analysis-code-py2.ipynb`: Code for Section II: Analysis.
 * `3-methodology-results-conclusion-code-py2.ipynb` Code for Sections III - V: Methodology, Results and Conclusion.
+* There are Python 3 alternatives to the code files: `2-analysis-code-py3.ipynb` and `3-methodology-results-conclusion-code-py2.ipynb`.

 ## Supplementary Files
 ### Datasets used